Quantitative weak mixing for random substitution tilings: A cohomological quantitative Veech criterion

-Given Proposition \ref{prop:twistedBound2} and Lemma \ref{lemma:OFK}, the same calculation as in (\ref{eqn:VeechBnd}) implies that if the density condition (\ref{eqn:densityVeech2}) is satisfied for all $N$ large enough, then the quantitative weak mixing conclusion of Proposition \ref{prop:Veech} holds for the deformed tiling space $\Omega_x^{\Rd}$.
+using $\rho' = \|\beta_{\sigma^{-j}(x)}\|\rho$ which, by compactness is bounded.
+Given Proposition \ref{prop:twistedBound2} and Lemma \ref{lemma:OFK}, the same calculation as in (\ref{eqn:VeechBnd}) implies that if the density condition (\ref{eqn:densityVeech2}) is satisfied for all $N$ large enough, then the quantitative weak mixing conclusion of Proposition \ref{prop:Veech} holds for the deformed tiling space $\Omega_x^{\Rd}$. \end{proof}